Cambridge-ICCS/FTorch/examples/1_ResNet18/README.md

 [ResNet-18](https://pytorch.org/vision/main/models/generated/torchvision.models.resnet18.html)
 model from [TorchVision](https://pytorch.org/vision/stable/index.html).

-A modified version of the
+A modified version of the `pt2ts.py` tool saves this ResNet-18 to TorchScript.

+A series of files `resnet_infer_<LANG>` then bind from other languages to run the TorchScript ResNet-18 model in inference mode.

+## Dependencies

+To run this example requires:

+- cmake
+- fortran compiler
+- FTorch (installed as described in main package)
+- python3

 ## Running